Support Page Content

 Background for Prospective Students

 Program Informational Session

-To learn more about our program, please watch the recording of an informational session we hosted Thursday, October 20, 2021 with Professer Rob Wassmer and two current students.
-There are no other info sessions scheduled for this semester.
+To learn more about our program, please watch the recording of an informational session we held with Professer and Interim Chairperson, Dr. Rob Wassmer, and GASPPA board members.
+We have also provided the PowerPoint presentation below.

 GRE Requirement Suspended Indefinitely!

 The PPA Department has decided to suspend the requirement for GRE scores for all applicants to the MPPA Program for all future admission cycles.
 Applicants for Fall 2024 DO NOT need to submit GRE scores with MPPA applications.

 Applicants must possess a baccalaureate degree as specified by the Office of Graduate Studies with a minimum GPA of 2.75 on a 4.0 scale.
 Our graduate degrees are interdisciplinary in nature, so we welcome applicants from all majors.